vexide/cargo-v5/README.md

 # cargo-v5

-> Build, upload, run and simulate Rust projects written for VEX!
+> Build, upload, run, and simulate Rust projects written for VEX!

 cargo-v5 is a command line tool that simplifies working with VEX projects written in Rust (with a focus on the [vexide runtime](https://github.com/vexide/vexide)).